Search Ask the Dietitian

 Your intent is good and I would provide the Food Guide Pyramid.
 However, they are developed for a general population and don't address the complex nutrition needs of people requiring nutrition therapy for control of chronic diseases like diabetes, high blood pressure and high cholesterol or triglycerides.
 Nutrition is an integrated science like pharmacy (drug - drug or drug - food interactions) and most answers to nutrition problems are not solved with a list of what to not eat.
 When a person makes an appointment for another disease like diabetes, often a dietitian can assess a nutrient deficiency or excess when taking a person's food history.

-If they have Internet access, I would point them to the American Dietetic Association or any web site managed by a registered dietitian for sound nutrition advice.
+If they have Internet access, I would point them to the Academy of Nutrition and Dietetics or any web site managed by a registered dietitian for sound nutrition advice.
 Forewarn them that nutritional or herbal supplements are no substitute for a healthy eating plan and adequate exercise as well as preventative health measures like an annual physical, Pap, mammography or prostate tests as well as dental cleaning every 6 months.

 I wanted to let you know how much I've enjoyed reading your answers.
 I am a pharmacist who frequently works with patients with high cholesterol and often have to explain certain things to patients about their diet.
 I am always looking for new ways to help encourage patients to stay on a healthy balanced diet and find that resources like your website is incredibly helpful.